PAST WORK by the Wareham Forge, the work of Artisan Blacksmith Darrell Markewitz of Ontario Canada.

 interested?

 The inspiration for 'Spine Bench' started with seeing fish skeletons washed up along a beach.
 Imagine a series of curved ribs, linked along a spine.
-But here the creature has not yet develped a boney spine like modern animals, but instead has a cable like nerve cord, twined together to permit maximum flexibility.
+But here the creature has not yet developed a boney spine like modern animals, but instead has a cable like nerve cord, twined together to permit maximum flexibility.
 The individual ribs are made from aggressively forged flat bar.
 To finish, the metal is painted a dark chocolate brown.

 Initially the piece had a top of 3 inch thick solid pine, but a better balance was found with a thinner single plank of African Paduk wood.
 One end of the plank had been eatten away by termites, a distortion that adds to the primitive feel of the table.